 Goldfish Fact #4: They don’t have stomachs.

 Have you ever asked yourself why goldfish have a fast metabolism?
-Well, the answer is because they don’t have stomachs.
+Well, the answer is because they don’t have a stomach.
 Without it, they cannot store the food that they ate inside their body for long periods of time.

 In order to compensate for the lack of stomach, the goldfish’s digestive tract is almost twice the length of its body.
 The different parts of the goldfish’s intestines do the job of the stomach.